 The majority of the responses centered around housing, transportation, the economy (e.g. sources of funding and the workforce), and health and human services as essential resources needed to address the current key health issues.
-The majority of the respondents reiterated their concern about housing (detailed discussion in Questions 5, 6, and 10) and transportation (detailed discussion in Questions 5, 6, 7, 9,12 and 13).
-Respondents also shared that a more concerted effort needed to be made in strengthening the county's economic situation.
+The majority of the respondents reiterated their concern about housing (detailed discussion in Questions 5, 6, and 10) and transportation (detailed discussion in Questions 5, 6, and 10) and transportation (detailed discussion in Questions 5, 6, and 10) and transportation.
 There is a disparity in the funding allocated to health in the County compared to the funding made available to the health departments of neighboring counties and the District of Columbia.
 Many suggested that the county needed to have more innovative collaborations with the surrounding counties based on the fact that individuals travel seamlessly between these geographical locations.